FlyBase/reports-component-library/README.md

 to the `public/index.html` file, which is preferable when you don't want the scripts to be loaded by the reports library in production, but rather you want the reports library to use something that already exists on a FlyBase page the react code will live on.
-- FlyBase reports use globals for a few items.
+- FlyBase uses globals for a few items.
 You can add values for these in `index.html`.
 - Many of FlyBase's dependencies do not use TypeScript.
 You can add type definitions for these dependencies in `decs.d.ts`.
 - Make sure to set the ENV variables in `.evn.development` to successfully connect to your dev server.